 A to Z of Cornerstone Life

 Absences: Children are legally required to be at school from the day they first enrol until they turn 16.
-If your child is sick please inform the office of an absence (see Absences page) by 8.45am on the day or beforehand if you can.
+If your child is sick please inform the office of an absence by 8.45am on the day or beforehand if you can.
 Please state their full name, their class and the reason why they are not at school.
-If you wish to take your child out of school for any other reason, e.g. family holiday, please send a letter to the Principal well beforehand explaining the circumstances.
+If you wish to take your child out of school for any other reason, e.g. family holiday, please send a letter to the Principal well beforehand explaining the circumstances. (see Absences page for full details)

 Animals: Animals are not to be brought to the school unless the teacher gives specific permission.

 Appointments: If you are collecting a student in Year 9-13 during the day for an appointment, please send a signed note, stating the reason why your child is leaving school early.
 Students will need to bring this note to the Student Administration Officer at student reception, who will give them a leaving pass to give to their classroom teacher.
 They will need to sign out when they leave and sign in again at the office when they return to school.
 If you are collecting a student in Years 0-8 during the day for an appointment, the parent/caregiver will need to sign them out from the student reception.
 If they are returning to school, they will need to sign in at the student reception upon their return.
 Alternately you can email the student administration officer (firstname.lastname@example.org) and your child’s teacher to notify them both of the appointment.

-Assemblies: Parents are welcome to attend our school assemblies.
+Assemblies: Parents are welcome to attend our school assemblies, if they check first if there is space.
 Certificates are awarded at every assembly.
 They are held at the following times most weeks (please check the school calendar on the website in any given week as occasionally a full primary or full school assembly may be held on a different day):

 - Aroha team (Years 0-2) – Mondays, 9.10am in Room A1